Boree

 The locality is characterised by large rural properties and native bushland, with Boree Valley Road providing the main access through the area.
 Nearby villages such as Laguna and Wollombi offer a glimpse of the Hunter Valley's colonial heritage, while the renowned Hunter Valley wine country is a short drive to the north.
 Residents depend on Cessnock, approximately 20 kilometres to the east, for shopping, schools, medical services, and other daily needs.

-Boree falls under postcode 2325 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Wyong electorate.
+Boree falls under postcode 2325 and is governed by the Cessnock Council (Local Government Area).
+For federal elections, residents vote in the electorate of Hunter, while state elections fall under the Wyong electorate.

 Postcode